Zombie Nazis meet a young band of American paratroopers, and the fate of the war and the world hang in the balance.

 Still, it’s a pretty straightforward, enjoyable ride, tropey yet fun, thrilling enough to put you at the edge of your seat, and, hey, who doesn’t enjoy rooting for the side that’s kicking Nazi butt?
 Its release feels timely against today’s political climate and it stands out amongst the current crop of horror films for its blend of monster movie, action adventure film and war movie.

-In the end, Overlord is exactly what you think it might be: a slickly-produced, zombie-Nazi-killing-action-adventure-sci-fi-horror of a good time at the movies.
+In the end, Overlord is exactly what you think it might be: a slickly-produced, zombie-Nazi-killing-action-adventure-sci-fi-horror of a good time.

 Overlord is in theaters now.